rrrRbert360/SmartBirdHouse/README.md

 ## Step7: INSTALL THE BIRDHOUSE SOFTWARE
 If you enter 'ifconfig' in the command line of your RasberryPI you can see thr IP-address.
-Start on your computer the VNC® Viewer and enter the IP address of your RasberryPI in the offered box where you need to enter a server IP-address.
+Start on your computer the VNCÂ® Viewer and enter the IP address of your RasberryPI in the offered box where you need to enter a server IP-address.
 If the connection is ok, now the graphical user interface of your Raspberry PI appears.
 Right-click the top bar of the VNC-viewer running on your PC and select "Transfer files" Please copy all the birdhouse files from your computer including the adapted "birdhouseconfig.py" and downloaded "client_secrets.json" to the Rasberry PI.